 Again, if you are in doubt about creating a PDF, ask for help first.
-If we can't guide you with instructions, we may ask you to send us the original LATEX files.
+If we can't guide you with instructions, we may ask you to send us the original word processor file.
 Keep any incorporated graphics files on hand in case they are also needed.